filesender/filesender/docs/v3.0/cloud/index.md

 ## Amazon S3

-### Note
+### Notes

-There is a report of instability with backing the S3 storage with IBM Cloud Object Storage (On-premises) in 2025 (issue 2235).
+1. There is a report of instability with backing the S3 storage with IBM Cloud Object Storage (On-premises) in 2025 (issue 2235).
 If you are intending to use this configuration please test large encrypted transfers with many files to a zip are working as you wish before deploying.
 If you find that configuration to be stable please also report that to the mailing list or github so this paragraph can be amended.
 Thank you.

+2. The current implementation uses the [Amazon SDK for PHP](https://docs.aws.amazon.com/sdk-for-php/), which in turn uses [Guzzle](https://docs.guzzlephp.org/en/stable/index.html).
+Documented behaviour of Guzzle is that [request bodies that exceed 2MB are stored on disk.](https://docs.guzzlephp.org/en/stable/psr7.html#body)
+This means that chunks, while in flight, are stored in your PHP [temp dir](https://www.php.net/manual/en/function.sys-get-temp-dir.php).
+Your PHP temp-dir has to have enough capacity to hold these files, both capacity and performance-wise.

 ### Setup